-A cooperative research project was conducted in 2006 and 2007 by AFSC scientist Elaina Jorgensen.
-Processing plants that buy octopus were visited in Dutch Harbor and Kodiak in October 2006 and February-March 2007.
+A NOAA Cooperative Research Program project was conducted in 2006 and 2007 by AFSC scientist Elaina Jorgensen.
+Processing plants buying octopus were visited in Dutch Harbor and Kodiak in October 2006 and February-March 2007.
 A total of 282 animals were examined at Harbor Crown Seafoods in Dutch Harbor and 102 animals at Alaska Pacific Seafoods in Kodiak.
 Species identification of octopus observed in plant deliveries confirmed that all individuals were E. dofleini.
 All animals delivered to the plants came from the Pacific cod pot fishery.
-Octopus in Dutch Harbor ranged from 4.5 to 27.7 kg gutted weight with an average gutted weight of 13.6 kg (Figure 5).
-Data were collected for estimating gutted weight to round weight ratios and weight to mantle length relationships.
+Octopus in Kodiak ranged from 7.4 to 21.8 kg gutted weight with an average gutted weight of 14.8 kg.